AdobeDocs/campaign-standard.pt-BR/help/administration/using/configuring-sms-channel.md

 A transliteração consiste em substituir um caractere de um SMS por outro quando esse caractere não é considerado pelo padrão GSM.

 * If transliteration is **authorized**, each character that is not taken into account is replaced by a GSM character when the message is sent.
-Por exemplo, a letra "ë" é substituída por "e".
+Por exemplo, a letra &quot;ë&quot; é substituída por &quot;e&quot;.
 Portanto, a mensagem é ligeiramente alterada, mas o limite de caracteres permanecerá o mesmo.
 * When transliteration is **not authorized**, each message that contains characters that are not taken into account is sent in binary format (Unicode): all of the characters are therefore sent as they are.
 No entanto, as mensagens SMS usando Unicode são limitadas a 70 caracteres (ou 67 caracteres por SMS para mensagens enviadas em várias partes).
 Se o número máximo de caracteres for excedido, várias mensagens serão enviadas, o que pode ocasionar custos adicionais.

 >[!CAUTION]